Critical Limb Ischemia: Causes and Treatments

 These diagnostic tools help in confirming CLI and planning appropriate interventions.

-Management of Critical Limb Ischemia
+How is Critical Limb Ischemia Managed?

 The management of CLI aims to relieve symptoms, improve blood flow, and prevent limb loss.
 Treatment strategies include lifestyle modifications, medications, and surgical interventions.